UNINETTSigma2/documentation/files_storage/backup.md

 ## Backup of home folders on compute clusters

-**Betzy, Fram and Saga**: Home folder is backed up to NIRD storage, and can be accessed via following mount point on corresponding clusters login nodes:
+**Betzy, Fram and Saga**: Home folder is backed up daily to NIRD storage, and can be accessed via following mount point on corresponding clusters login nodes:
 - `/cluster/backup/home/$username`
+Please, note that only modified and new files are copied.
+You might see an earlier date on your files if you have not modified them.

 ## Backup of project folders on compute clusters